Updated: Mar 10, 2021

 Between taking notes in class, writing papers, doing research, and even attending virtual sessions, your laptop will practically become an extension of you during college.
 So make sure that you have extra cash available for repairs or a replacement if yours breaks mid-semester.
 Same goes for your phone or any other devices, like a tablet, that you rely on regularly.

-Your clothing needs may differ in college.
+Your clothing needs may change in college.
 For example, if you’re going to college in a climate that differs from the one you currently live in, you may need to invest in some new items.
 And if you’re used to having a washer and dryer at home, you may also want to buy more of certain clothing items so you don’t have to do laundry as frequently, since it’ll now require a trip to the laundry room or a laundromat.
 Speaking of laundry, that’ll cost you a few bucks a load, too, plus detergent.

 Keeping track of how much money you have to spend and where it’s going every month will help you stay on top of your finances.
 The first step is understanding how much you have to work with each month (your income, allowance, student loan funds, etc.).
 Then make a list of all the expenses you can think of, with a projected amount you’ll spend.
 The key is keeping the sum of these lower than your total income.